 Visit the Alabama Public Health YouTube Channel to view this commercial and other posted ADPH media.
 If you would like to receive email notifications when new content is posted on YouTube, click on the "Subscribe" button at the top of the page.

-"This institution is an equal opportunity provider".
-For the full nondiscrimination statement, please visit USDA.
+"USDA is an equal opportunity provider and employer".
+For the full nondiscrimination statement, please click here.